newrelic/newrelic-node-examples/application-logging/esm-logs-in-context/README.md

 # ESM Logs in Context
 This utility was designed to generate logs for winston or pino.
-It can be used to do performance testing of the application logging in agent.
+It can be used to do performance testing of the application log forwarding in agent.

 ## Getting Started